DTaksta/cargallery/README.md

 10 We see our new car created

-11 We try and view that car, and also notice that we can change the currency of price, which we do in ZA
+11 We try and view that car, and also notice that we can change the currency of price, which we do in ZA, this code can be found https://github.com/DTaksta/cargallery/blob/master/src/main/webapp/app/entities/car/car-detail.tsx which uses exchangerates.io for the rates.

 12 We then try and edit Kia and put in a string for mileage and are told it can only be a number